Types of Head and Neck Cancer

 - Chemotherapy.
 Rarely used after surgery or radiation.
 May be recommended for advanced cases.

 Your consultant will evaluate your overall general health at the point of diagnosis looking at the following aspects; the cancer stage at diagnosis, age and lifestyle.
 The prognosis for thyroid cancer is generally very good, especially when caught early.
-Most thyroid cancers are highly treatable, with five-year survival rates over 98% for localized thyroid cancer.
+Most thyroid cancers are highly treatable, with five-year survival rates over 98% for localized cancer of this type.

 The consultant will have regular check-ups with you for at least 5 years after treatment.
 Many patients can return to normal activities, though some may experience lasting effects from treatment, such as dry mouth or changes in swallowing function.
 See Post Treatment side effects.